Stabilized Benders decomposition for energy planning under climate uncertainty: Stabilization

 We begin by representing the BD algorithm above in a more general form to connect it to the literature on stabilization in non-smooth convex optimization.

 Let $\phi_{y,s}(Capa)$ be the optimal objective value of the SP for investment year $y$ and scenario $s$ as a function of complicating variable choice $Capa$.
-This function as well as the weighted average of such functions can be shown to be polyhedral (and thus convex and non-smooth) \citep[Prop.
-2.2 \& 2.3]{Shapiro2009}, which allows constructing a cutting plane model.
+This function and its weighted average are polyhedral (and thus convex and non-smooth), which allows constructing a cutting plane model \citep[Prop.
+2.2 \& 2.3]{Shapiro2009}.

-The cutting plane approximation of $\phi_{y,s}(Capa)$ at iteration $k$ corresponds to the minimum of the estimator $\alpha_{y,s}$ restricted by the cuts $\Omega_{k',y,s}$, as shown in Eq. \ref{eq:cutPl}.\footnote{This is equivalent to the piece-wise maximum of all linearizations across the domain of $Capa$, as the cutting plane model is usually defined in the convex optimization literature.}
+The cutting plane approximation of $\phi_{y,s}(Capa)$ at iteration $k$ corresponds to the minimum of the estimator $\alpha_{y,s}$ restricted by the cuts $\Omega_{k',y,s}$, as shown in Eq. \ref{eq:cutPl}.
+Each cut, representing a supporting hyperplane of $\phi_{y,s}$, is defined by Eq. \ref{eq:cut}.
+This formulation is equivalent to the piece-wise maximum of all linearizations across the domain of $Capa$, as the convex optimization literature usually defines the cutting plane model.

 The sum of approximations over all SPs $\hat{\phi}^{(k)}(Capa)$ can accordingly be written as Eq. \ref{eq:cutPl2}.